frankhezemans/plausiblecor/README.md

 you use this package, please be prepared to update your code as the package develops.
 Feedback is very welcome via [GitHub issues](https://github.com/frankhezemans/plausiblecor/issues).

-## Statement of need

-As far as we know, this methodology has so far only been implemented in two open-source tools: the Dynamic Models of Choice ([`DMC`](https://osf.io/pbwx8/)) toolbox (Heathcote et al., 2019), and the [`TreeBUGS`](https://github.com/danheck/TreeBUGS) R package (Heck et al., 2018).
-Both of these implementations are tied to specific modelling frameworks and software: `DMC` focuses on models of speeded decision-making, and `TreeBUGS` focuses on multinomial processing tree models and requires the JAGS MCMC library.

-In contrast, `plausiblecor` offers a more **modular and model-agnostic approach**, taking arbitrary data frames of MCMC samples and covariates, and providing a compact, self-contained workflow for post-hoc correlation analysis with flexible tools for summarisation and visualisation.

 ## References